-The platysma belongs to the subgroup of muscles supplied by cranial nerves and covers almost entirely the neck´s anterior surface.
-Its origin is the fascia that covers the pectoralis major and the deltoid.
-Hence, the platysma has contact to the shoulder girdle and the thorax and has, thus, major impact on the associated osseous structures.
+The platysma belongs to the subgroup of muscles supplied by the cranial nerves and covers almost the entire anterior surface of the neck.
+It originates from the fascia covering the pectoralis major and deltoid.
+Therefore, the platysma is in contact with the shoulder girdle and thorax and so has a major impact on the associated osseous structures.

-The platysmas’ base runs caudal to the oblique line of the mandible.
+The platysma’s base runs caudally to the oblique line of the mandible.
 Additionally, fibrous elements can insert in the mentalis muscle or the depressor anguli oris muscle.
-Therefore, the platysma belongs functional to the mimic muscles.
+Therefore, functionally, the platysma belongs to the mimic muscles.

-In case of a pathological hyperextension the prevertebral muscles are massively irritated, for example, during a whiplash which often results in painful contractures.
-These are both medically as well as physiotherapeutic very difficult to treat.
+In a pathologic hyperextension, the prevertebral muscles are massively irritated, such as during a whiplash, which often results in painful contractures.
+It is very difficult to treat.

 Rectus capitis anterior muscle

 The rectus capitis anterior arises from the massa lateralis atlantis and inserts at the basilar ossis occipital.
-Due to its course it supports the head´s forward leaning when it receives its active innervation by the cervical plexus (C1).
+Due to its course, it supports the head when leaning forward.
+It is innervated by the cervical plexus (C1).

 Longus capitis muscle

-The longus captitis’ origin is the anterior tubercles of the transverse processes of C3–C6.
+The longus capitis originates from the anterior tubercles of the transverse processes of C3–C6.
 Its base is identical with that of the rectus capitis anterior (basilar ossis occipital).
-Thus, its function is also the same with regard to the head´s bending forward.
-This muscle can also cause a lateral flection of the head due to the unilateral innervation by the cervical plexus (C1–C4).
+Thus, its function is also the same—to bend the head forward.
+This muscle can also cause lateral flexion of the head due to the unilateral innervation by the cervical plexus (C1–C4).

 Longus colli muscle

-The longus colli possesses three groups of fibers that are to distinguish: pars recta, pars obliqua inferior pars obliqua superior.
-The joint innervation is possible through the cervical plexus (C2–C6).
-In case of a unilateral innervation the cervical spine is lateral inflected and rotated to the innervated side, while the bilateral innervation results in a ventral flection of the cervical spine.
+The longus colli possesses three groups of fibers: pars recta, pars obliqua inferior, and pars obliqua superior.
+The joint is innervated by the cervical plexus (C2–C6).
+In a unilateral innervation, the cervical spine is laterally inflected and rotated to the innervated side, while the bilateral innervation results in a ventral flexion of the cervical spine.

-The pars recta arise from the ventral surface of C5–Th3 corpi and insert at the ventral surfaces of C2–C4 corpi.
+The pars recta arise from the ventral surface of C5–T3 corpi and insert at the ventral surfaces of C2–C4 corpi.

-The Th1–Th3 corpi are the origins of the pars oblique while the anterior tubercle base is the transverse processes of C5–C6.
+The T1–T3 corpi are the origins of the pars oblique, while the anterior tubercle base is part of the transverse processes of C5–C6.
 The fibers of the pars superior oblique arise from the anterior tubercles of the transverse processes of C2–C5 and attach to the tuberculum anterius atlantis.

 The scalene muscles (scalenus muscles) of the ventral neck muscles

-The scalene muscles—also called scalenus muscles or scalenus group—continue the intercostal muscles in the cranial direction.
-The group consists of four muscles: anterior scalene, middle scalene muscle, posterior scalene and middle scalene minimus, whereby the latter is not existent in any person.
+The scalene muscles—also called the scalenus muscles or the scalenus group—continue as the intercostal muscles in the cranial direction.
+The group consists of four muscles: anterior scalene, middle scalene, posterior scalene, and middle scalene minimus.

-In the clinic, it is important to know the scalenus aperture is located between the anterior scalene and the middle scalene muscle.
-The brachial plexus and the subclavian artery pass through the scalenus aperture.
+Clinically, it is important to know that the scalenus aperture is located between the anterior and middle scalene muscles.
+The brachial plexus and subclavian artery pass through the scalenus aperture.

-In case of retroversion of the arm incarceration of these sensitive structures can occur when the osseous starting points converging too strong.
-These symptoms can be treated by a manual therapy or physiotherapy, for example.
+In retroversion of the arm, incarceration of these sensitive structures can occur when the convergence of the osseous starting points is too strong.
+These symptoms can be treated by manual therapy or physical therapy.

-Regarding the function physicians should know that textbooks only describe scalene muscles as auxiliary muscles of inspiration, even though these are already activated during normal inspiration by fixing and raising the ribs.
+Regarding the function of the scalene muscles, physicians should know that most textbooks describe these muscles as auxiliary muscles of inspiration even though they are already activated during normal inspiration by the fixing and raising of the ribs.

 Scalenus anterior muscle

-The anterior muscle arises from the anterior tubercles of the C3–C6 transverse processes and inserts at the scalenus tubercle of the first rib.
+The anterior muscle arises from the anterior tubercles of the C3–C6 transverse processes and is positioned at the scalenus tubercle of the first rib.
 Its innervation is ensured by the cervical plexus (C4/5–C7).
-In case of a unilateral innervation the cervical spine is lateral inflected, while a bilateral innervation causes a flection of the cervical spine as well as the raising of the first rib.
+In a unilateral innervation, the cervical spine is laterally inflected, while a bilateral innervation causes flexion of the cervical spine as well as the raising of the first rib.

 Scalenus medius muscle

-The origins of the scalenus medius muscle are the posterior tubercles of the C1/2–C7 transverse processes and its base is in the dorsal direction from the sulcus arteriae subclaviae of the first as well as proportionate of the second rib.
-In case of a unilateral innervation through the cervical plexus (C3/4–C8) a lateral flection of the cervical spine takes place while the result is raising the first rib as well as the second rib proportionately during bilateral innervation.
+The origins of the scalenus medius muscle are the posterior tubercles of the C1/2–C7 transverse processes and its base is in the dorsal direction from the sulcus arteriae subclaviae of the first, and proportionate to the second rib.
+In a unilateral innervation through the cervical plexus (C3/4–C8), a lateral flexion of the cervical spine takes place, resulting in the raising of the first rib as well as the second rib proportionately during bilateral innervation.

 Scalenus minimus muscle

-This muscle is not always applied and has its origin at the anterior tubercle of the C6/7 transverse process.
+This muscle is not always used and has its origin at the anterior tubercle of the C6/7 transverse process.
 It inserts on the inner edge of the first rib dorsal of the anterior scalene muscle and the pleural cupula, which stabilizes the muscle functionally and, therefore, belongs to the inspiration muscles.
-Furthermore, it supports the lateral flection of the cervical spine.
-Its innervation is effected by the cervical nerve VIII (C8).
+Furthermore, it supports the lateral flexion of the cervical spine.
+Its innervation is affected by the cervical nerve VIII (C8).

-Regarding the anatomy of the human head-neck region, there are further major muscles located in the area of the ventral neck which, however, are assigned to other muscle groups.
-In pre-clinic (preliminary examination) the sternocleidomastoid muscle and the rectus capitis lateralis are listed as ventral neck muscles due to their localization, even if they are assigned to different subgroups.
+There are other major muscles located in the area of the ventral neck that are assigned to other muscle groups.
+In the pre-clinic examination (preliminary examination) the sternocleidomastoid muscle and the rectus capitis lateralis are listed as ventral neck muscles due to their localization, even if they are assigned to different subgroups.

-The rectus capitis lateralis belongs to the subgroup of secondary respectively immigrated ventrolateral muscles, while the sternocleidomastoid muscle is one of the head muscles’ subgroup with base on the shoulder girdle respectively belongs to the cranial nerve-supplied muscles.
+The rectus capitis lateralis belongs to the subgroup of secondary respectively immigrated ventrolateral muscles, while the sternocleidomastoid muscle, part of the head muscles subgroup with a base on the shoulder girdle, belongs to the cranial nerve-supplied muscles.

 Rectus capitis lateralis muscle